This is a short but intensive QEMU-KVM tutorial

 Starting first VM

-The main utility to start VM is qemu-system-x86 or qemu-system-x86_64 dependent to you host architecture.
-Also there is kvm command alias, but should be deprecated.
-Let's start them!
+The main utility to start VM is qemu-system-x86 or qemu-system-x86_64 dependent on your host architecture.
+Also, there is kvm command alias, but should be deprecated.
+Let’s start them!

 See more options on the manpage

-Above examples where not network capable, no network device was assigned.
+The above examples were not networking capable so far, because no network device was assigned.
 The option

-Te easiest way to network your VM is to use qemu user mode networking
+The easiest way to network your VM is to use qemu user-mode networking

 qemu-system-x86_64 disk.img -net nic -net user

-It creates private virtual network (10.0.2.0) with a firewall and DHCP server listening on 10.0.2.2 wich is also a gateway, Simple DNS Server (10.0.2.3) and apropriate routing.
+It creates a private virtual network (10.0.2.0) with a firewall and DHCP server listening on 10.0.2.2 which is also a gateway, Simple DNS Server (10.0.2.3), and appropriate routing.
 Virtual guest will be 10.0.2.15.
-I din't tested it extensive, but your guests systems would be visible to the network of the hostsystem (correct me please if i'm wrong) because user mode does not NAT.
-That makes you dependent to network infrastructure outside of your host PC.
+I didn’t test it extensively, but your guest’s systems would be visible to the network of the host system (correct me please if I’m wrong) because user mode does not NAT.
+That makes you dependent on network infrastructure outside of your host PC.

-If you prefer more elaborated solution with private virtual network and NAT wait for my next article. ;)
+If you prefer a more elaborated solution with a private virtual network and NAT wait for my next article. ;)

-Hope you you gained new insights.
+Hope you gained new insights.
 Please feel free to give me your feedback.